 Not only that, but York's signature mannerism of putting two fingers to his temple while saying "Don't you agree, Zach?" is him mimicing his father's last words and actions before shooting himself in the head.

 Kaysen's final form makes sense: He doesn't need to look like a monster to be a monster.

 During the autopsy scene, when York finds out that Emily was watching a movie on TV the night of the murder, he grinds his investigative questioning to a halt to ask her what it was and then rattle off the year and director before moving on.
-Seems like just another case of Yorkbeing York, until you poke around Emily's house and car and realize something about her: She's just as huge a film buff as he is.
+Seems like just another case of Yorkbeing York, until you poke around Emily's house and car (with a particularly telling vanity plate) and realize something about her: She's just as huge a film buff as he is.
 This seemingly-innocuous moment is probably when she starts to fall for him, because she realizes that they actually have something in common.

 During one of the car chats in Episode 3, York is trying to work out what his feelings for Emily are.
 He tells Zach that she reminds him of "something he used to feel"—the feeling of wanting to protect someone, but at the same time, feeling protected by them.
 He wonders out loud: "Who used to make me feel that way...?"
 It's Zach himself.
 York is Zach's protector, but at the same time, Zach still helps guide him and keep him anchored in the real world.

 It could also refer to his guilt toward his mother's death, and point to a desire to protect Emily to make up for how he believes he failed his mom.

 Though we only see the lower half of her face, Zach's mom seems to look a lot like Emily.

 During the section where you play as Emily why can you suddenly run indefinitely without the meter filling up and forcing you to stop?
 It's because Emily isn't a smoker like York.